Annuities

 For example, let’s consider the 2008 financial crisis when the market plummeted by 49%.
 If you held an Index Annuity during that period, you would be grateful to the agent who sold it to you since you wouldn’t have suffered any losses like many of your friends who invested directly in the market.
 Your return for that year would be the floor rate.
 While you might not gain from your investment, you are assured of avoiding losses.

-On the other hand with the cap rate, if the market skyrockets, your investment’s rate of return will not go past the cap rate.
+On the other hand, with the cap rate, if the market skyrockets, your investment’s rate of return will not go past the cap rate.
 The usual cap rates can be between 12% to 15%.
-There are annuity programs that will allow for a higher cap rate but 12% to 15% is the usual.
-For example, let’s say the index gained 18% then your rate of return for that period will be whatever the cap rate you have, let’s say 14%, not the full 18%.
+There are annuity programs that will allow for a higher cap rate, but 12% to 15% is the usual.
+For example, let’s say the index gained 18%, then your rate of return for that period will be whatever the cap rate you have, let’s say 14%, not the full 18%.

 On the other hand, the cap rate limits your investment’s rate of return when the market experiences significant growth.
 Typically ranging between 12% to 15%, the cap rate determines the maximum return your investment can achieve.
 For instance, if the index gains 18%, but your cap rate is set at 14%, your rate of return for that period will be capped at 14% rather than the full 18%.